Cartoon of redhead female graduate in cap & gown with diploma against $100 bill

 Another common mistake?
 Not responding to requests for information.
 “Many student frustrations with the financial aid process can be traced back to an outstanding form or an unopened email,” Peterson says.
 “Email is the primary communication method for university offices, so be sure to check it often.”

-Schulz points out that the FAFSA determines a student’s financial need based on information submitted from two tax cycles ago, and it’s possible their circumstances may change in that time.
-Any significant change to your financial status could impact your financial aid; if your parents’ employment changes (for better or worse) or an unexpected illness caused financial hardship, contact the awarding institution as soon as possible.
+Schulz points out that the FAFSA determines a student’s financial need based on information submitted from two tax cycles ago, and their circumstances may change in that time.
+Any significant change to your financial status could impact your financial aid; if your parents’ employment changes (for better or worse) or an unexpected illness causes financial hardship, contact the awarding institution as soon as possible.
 “In these cases, as well as other hardship situations, students may file a special circumstance appeal to a financial aid office and request additional consideration for financial aid,” Schulz says.

 Related: 5 Simple Mistakes to Avoid on the FAFSA